 My name is Laura Weinstein.
 I entered the doctoral program in the fall of 2014.
 A former IT professional in both the finance and entertainment industries, I changed careers to become a mathematics educator with the twofold goal of being a positive influence for helping individual students learn mathematics, as well as a force for positive change in public education overall.
 I teach at the secondary, undergraduate and graduate levels and delight in opportunities to experiment with compelling research findings in my classroom experiences.
 I love being in school (do what you love! then it doesn’t feel like work!) but for relaxation, I will read, draw, write, craft and sculpt miniatures, stroll around in gardens, or just hang out on the couch with my dog watching old movies.
 (Well, ok, I watch the movies and she just hangs out with me.)
 I feel very fortunate to be part of the doctoral community here at Montclair State.

 Antonina (Toni) York

-Toni York is a full-time doctoral student and research assistant working on the ACMES STEM+C project.
+Toni is a full-time doctoral student and research assistant who started in Fall 2018.
 She has a B.A. in Mathematics, Physics, and Music (Composition) from Drew University and a B.S. in Computer Science with a minor in German from Oregon State University.
 She also has an M.S. in Mathematics (Education) from Montclair State University and an M.E. in Systems Engineering from Stevens Institute of Technology.
-She spent the past seven years working as a civilian engineer with the USAF, during which she got involved in several STEM Outreach programs.
+She spent seven years working as a civilian engineer with the US Air Force, during which she got involved in several STEM Outreach programs.
 She still works with USAF STEM Outreach on a summer program called Engineering Camp.
-Her research interests include the integration of mathematics with computer science and investigating how students’ perceptions of ability can impact academic success.
+Her research interests include the integration of mathematics with computer science and the study of growth mindset in both students and teachers.